Lochy2000/eventify-frontend/README.md

 - VS Code - Code editor
 - ESLint - For code quality and validation

+### Development Approach
+- **Agile Methodology** - The project was developed using Agile principles with the following elements:
+  - User stories organized into epics for a clear development roadmap
+  - GitHub Projects for tracking tasks and issues
+  - Iterative development approach with regular reviews
+  - User-centric design decisions based on the user stories

 ## Testing

+### Problem-Solving Example

+During development, a significant issue was encountered and resolved with event filtering:

+**Problem**: The favorites and attending filters weren't working correctly.
+When users tried to view their favorited events, the application would show all events instead of just the ones they had favorited.

+**Solution**: Updated the backend EventList view with a custom `get_queryset` method that properly handles the `favorite=true` and `attending=true` filter parameters.
+Also simplified the frontend filter string to match what the backend expected.

+**Result**: Users can now correctly view only their favorited events and events they're attending, enhancing the personalized experience of the application.

 ### Manual Testing
 Comprehensive manual testing was performed on all features to ensure proper functionality and user experience.